rl2153/smartis/README.md

 ## primeri GraphQl poizvedb:

-Get a single building by ID
+Get a single building by ID (you can change the id)
 ```
 query {
   building(id: 1) {